freechipsproject/diagrammer/README.md

 - Currently only modules (not instances of modules can be annotated)
 - Stretch goal: Generate image just for components that an annotated element depends on.
 - Do this right and use D3 to make prettier animated graphs.

+## How Visualizer Works
+Class VisualizerTransform (at the end of the Visualizer.scala program) creates the original graph of the program - it calls on RemoveUselessGenAndT Pass and TopLevelModPass to remove the Gen and T boxes in between elements and to create a high level module relationship overview, respectively.
+It uses DOT language to create these graphs and writes to files using Java PrintWriter.

+The TopLevelModPass currently uses the firrtl.analyses.InstanceGraph to collect instances associated with each module.
+It is a work in progress though.

+Generated files go to the test_run_dir directory.